ChrstphrHll/npc_gen/students/Vyctor Willow.md

 ---
 ### Description
 - 6th year Elf Bard in Treskal
-- wavy auburn hair that's braided with violet ribbon (med), Blue eyes, and Fair skin
+- short curly dirty blonde hair that's wild, Blue eyes, and Fair skin
 - Is Wise and Inhibited, and has Responsibility as their ideal

 ### Organizations